dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

 If you want to go that route, feel free to skip the rest of this article.
 Otherwise read on, where sanity awaits!

-### Show me a Unit Test Already!
+## Show me a Unit Test Already!

 Bad news for you.
 I could.. but I won't.

-### Why won't you show me a unit test?
+## Why won't you show me a unit test?

 In short, because I value my time.
 Just look at that code again for crying out loud!
-It's littered with dependencies on things that are only provided by the Dynamics CRM runtime.
-What are all these things to with anything!
+It's littered with dependencies on things that are only provided at runtime by Dynamics CRM - things like:

 1. IServiceProvider
 2. IPluginExecutionContext